 Homelessness and rough sleeping is a problem on our doorstep, quite literally, yet how often do we walk past a homeless individual not really sure of the best thing to do to help?
 We are trying to do something about that.

-iShelter goes beyond offering a warm place to stay; we offer a mentoring programme to work with individuals, give them every chance to find their feet again and make plans for the future.
-Since opening in 2017, we have welcomed 70 guests and thanks to our strength-based programme, over 50% have secured employment and subsequently moved to their own rented accommodation.
+iShelter goes beyond offering a warm place to stay; we offer a strength-based mentoring programme to work with our guests and give them every chance to find their feet again and make plans for the future.
+Since opening in 2017, we have supported over 100 guests and thanks to our strength-based programme, over half of these have secured employment and subsequently moved to their own rented accommodation.